 Shoppable Product Pins

-To make it even easier for consumers to surface Pins showcasing purchasable goods, Pinterest added a ‘Shop’ tab in April 2020.
-This allows users to easily hone in on in-stock items they can purchase now, or Pin for later, with the ‘Shop’ tab being automatically added to boards that include shoppable items.
+To make it even easier for consumers to surface Pins showcasing purchasable goods while browsing, Pinterest added a ‘Shop’ tab in April 2020.
+This allows users to easily hone in on in-stock items they can purchase now, or Pin for later, with the ‘Shop’ tab being automatically added to boards that include shoppable items pulled from your product catalog.
 Merchants can also transform their Shop tab into a visually appealing storefront.
 This helps merchants feature those in-stock products in a more organized, deliberate way.

 These Shoppable Pins can also help you capture customers who saw your product—or a similar product—elsewhere, thanks to enhancements to Pinterest’s Lens camera.